 Hence, it’s imperative to distinguish between various causes of such man boobs’ formation in men.

-So how to tell if you have gynecomastia or pseudogynecomastia?
+Wondering how to know if you have gynecomastia or pseudogynecomastia?

 Well, both of them can be diagnosed and differentiated through radiologic imaging, blood tests, and doctor consultation.

 However, before getting to that let’s understand the causes behind both.

 Causes of Gynecomastia Vs. Causes of Normal Chest Fat:

 Considered the most commonly observed breast disease in men, gynecomastia occurs as a result of breast tissue enlargement that’s characteristically represented by the formation of a firm or rubbery palpable tissue, extended symmetrically in an outward direction from a man’s nipple area.

 When studied carefully, it’s actually a benign condition which is accompanied by the growth of male glandular breast tissue.
 You’d see it occurring symmetrically in both the male breasts.